 Cylinder Power Balance Test

-For many years, disabling a cylinder by removing the plug boot from its sparkplug was standard procedure.
+Disabling a cylinder by removing the plug boot from its sparkplug was standard for many years.
 Check with the manufacturer's specifications; a prolonged open in the secondary ignition system may cause damage to the coil or ignition module.
 In addition, raw fuel flowing into the catalytic converter causes it to overheat.
-Sometimes a sensor, like an O2 sensor, will need to be disconnected so the computer will not compensate for the sudden change in conditions.
+Use a bidirectional scan tool.
+Sometimes, an O2 sensor must be disconnected so the computer will not compensate for the sudden change in conditions.

 Notice the RPM drop as the cylinder is disabled.
-If it is not consistent with the others, this indicates a problem with that cylinder.
+If it is inconsistent with the others, it indicates a problem with that cylinder.
 An engine analyzer tests each cylinder and then compares the results.
 It is easy to do the same with pencil and paper.
-An engine analyzer or dedicated tool is best for testing coil on plug COP ignition systems.
+An engine analyzer or dedicated tool is best for testing COP coil on plug ignition systems.
 Check with the manufacturer; there are many ways to cancel a cylinder, such as disconnecting the fuel injector's connector.